This page is available in Inuktitut! ᐃᓄᒃᑎᑐᑦ

 SSI Mobile is now available in:

-Arctic Bay, Cape Dorset, Clyde River, Coral Harbour, Chesterfield Inlet, Grise Fiord, Hall Beach, Igloolik, Iqaluit, Kimmirut, Kugaaruk, Naujaat, Pangnirtung, Pond Inlet, Resolute Bay, Rankin Inlet, Sanikiluaq, Taloyaok, Qikiqtarjuaq and Whale Cove
+Arctic Bay, Cape Dorset, Cambridge Bay, Clyde River, Coral Harbour, Chesterfield Inlet, Grise Fiord, Hall Beach, Igloolik, Iqaluit, Kimmirut, Kugaaruk, Naujaat, Pangnirtung, Pond Inlet, Resolute Bay, Rankin Inlet, Sanikiluaq, Taloyaok, Qikiqtarjuaq and Whale Cove

 Our team is hard at work deploying SSi Mobile service throughout all of Nunavut.
 We will send out notifications as soon as service is available in your community.
 We’ll also be posting regular updates to the QINIQ Facebook page as we are ready to launch mobile in each location.